Spring Garden Revival

 Integrated Nutrient Management & Organic Fertilizer Options for Bridgewater’s Acidic Soils

-• Overseed with improved cultivars (reduce N needs by 25–30%)
+• Overseed with improved cultivars for reduced N needs

 Bridgewater Community Development Guidelines for Fertilizer Application & Public Safety Protection